Customizing queries#

 - JavaScript

-Examples - #
+Examples - queryFn#

-where sending a request or returning data is not relevant for the situation.
-Such a scenario would be to leverage the invalidatesTags
+In certain scenarios, you may wish to have a query or mutation where sending a request or returning data is not relevant for the situation.
+Such a scenario would be to leverage the invalidatesTags property to force re-fetch specific tags that have been provided to the cache.

-to see additional detail and an example for such a scenario to 'refetch errored queries'.
+See also providing errors to the cache to see additional detail and an example for such a scenario to 'refetch errored queries'.

 - TypeScript